-There are many borrowing options available and it can be challenging to find the right lender and amount to suit individual requirements.
+There are many borrowing options available and it can be challenging to find the right lender and loan rates to suit your individual requirements.

 Why do you need money?